levchukt/social/README.md

-This is my first big React project.
-It`s a some kind of social media.
+`This is my first big React project`.
+It's a some kind of social media.
-It`s not a final stage, i'm currently working on it
+It's not a final stage, i'm currently working on it

 ## Available Scripts